Introduction

 Each time, the sampling process picks slightly different paths.
 Each path is valid, each weighted by the model’s learned probabilities.
 This is what gives LLMs their “creative” feel.
 The same prompt can lead to genuinely different outputs.
 The sampling makes the generated sentences much more natural, just as we humans would say – when there is enough content to say, human utterances rarely overlap word-for-word, even when the intention is exactly the same.
 In a similar manner, the sampling process does land on that ‘long tail’ of tiny probabilities shown in the illustration, leading to different word choices.

 So we have this sampling process that introduces variation.
 But what if we want less variation?
 Or more?
 LLM APIs typically expose parameters to control this.
-One common parameter is “top-P”.
-Instead of considering all possible tokens, top-P says: “only sample from the smallest set of tokens whose combined probability exceeds P%.”
-So top-P=0.75 means: find the most likely tokens that together make up 75% of the probability mass in the given context - then sample from the reduced set.
+One common parameter is “top-p”.
+Instead of considering all possible tokens, top-p says: “only sample from the smallest set of tokens whose combined probability exceeds p%.”
+So top-p=0.75 means: find the most likely tokens that together make up 75% of the probability mass in the given context - then sample from the reduced set.
 This cuts off the long tail of unlikely tokens (e.g., fewer surprises).
+The previous sample, with top-p 0.75

-But here’s the surprise: even with temperature=0, production LLM models generally don’t give reproducible results.
-Here are some actual call results from gpt-4.1 with temp=0.0.
+But here’s the surprise: even with temperature=0, production LLM models often don’t give reproducible results.
+Here are some actual call results from GPT-4.1 at temp=0.0.

 Input: Continue the sentence.
 The sentence: The weather was...